 At times, the hurt and pain can be too much to handle.
 When you are separated, you could struggle to understand if getting back is the right thing to do.

 Separated couples can consider counseling in this situation.
 A qualified marriage counselor can help you get a different perspective on the issues at hand.
-With counseling, you will be able to understand the patterns that have existed in your relationship and work on breaking them.
+With counseling and therapy, you will be able to understand the patterns that have existed in your relationship and work on breaking them.

 Counseling also helps you learn from past experiences and grow in your relationship.
 Furthermore, it will bring more clarity and help you make a decision that resonates with your heart.